- 2024-2025 Cohorts

-The Preparing to Teach (PTT) certificate is a blended 10-week program specifically designed to help PhD candidates prepare for the teaching components of a career in academia.
-It consists of weekly online asynchronous and weekly synchronous, in-person course components that allow participants to gain hands-on experience with a range of teaching and assessment methods, to learn how to manage both large and small classes, and to address teaching and learning issues particular to their disciplines.
-The program cannot be completed 100% online.
+The Preparing to Teach (PTT) certificate is a 10-week, fully in-person program designed to help PhD candidates prepare for the teaching components of a career in academia.
+It consists of weekly synchronous, in-person classes in which participants will learn about and gain hands-on experience with a range of teaching and assessment methods.
+Participants will learn teaching techniques for managing large and small classes and will explore approaches to address teaching and learning issues particular to their disciplines.

 Although informed by theory, the focus will be on teaching practice.
 Participants will develop new course materials and try out various teaching approaches within a supportive peer cohort.